 Before you file for Chapter 7 bankruptcy, decide if it makes financial sense.

-We asked readers across the U.S. about their recent experiences with Chapter 7 bankruptcy.
-Here’s an overview of what they told us.
+To learn how much you'll pay on average for a Chapter 7 case, we asked readers across the U.S. about their recent experiences with Chapter 7 bankruptcy.
+Here’s an overview of what they told us, including information about their debt discharges.

 Learn about the types of debt that cannot be wiped out in bankruptcy.